esm-dev/modern-monaco/README.md

 - Embedded languages(CSS/JavaScript) with LSP support in HTML.
 - Auto-closing HTML/JSX tags powered by LSP.
 - Bring your own `typescript` version (BYOT).

-> [!WARNING]
-> esm-monaco is currently under active development and is not ready for production use.

 ## Installation